Skip to content

 South Carolina offers reciprocal pest control applicator licenses that allow pest control workers from other states to apply directly for the corresponding license.
 Your primary out-of-state license must remain valid to obtain your South Carolina reciprocal license.

-South Carolina offers reciprocal licensing with 13 states:
+South Carolina offers reciprocal licensing with 13 states under the following conditions:

 Find out more about how to get your reciprocal pest control license in South Carolina.